Reasoning Models Explained: When to Use Thinking Mode

 Use reasoning models when:

-• You're debugging or reviewing code — Finding edge cases, understanding why something broke. o1 is noticeably better at this in my experience.
+- You're debugging or reviewing code — Finding edge cases, understanding why something broke. deeper reasoning is noticeably better at this in practice.

 When to Use ChatGPT (or Claude, Gemini)